abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/skw_vs_abinitio_ebands.png)

 The figure shows that the SKW interpolation nicely reproduces the band dispersion around the Fermi level.
 Discrepancies between the ab-initio energies and the interpolated ones are observed in correspondence of band-crossings.
-This is somehow expected since SKW is a Fourier-based interpolation scheme but in our fortunately the crossings are relatively far from the Fermi level.
+This is somehow expected since SKW is a Fourier-based interpolation scheme but in our case we are lucky as band crossings are relatively far from the Fermi level and do not enter into play.
 At this point, we are confident that the SKW interpolation works as expected and we can use it to locate the $\kk$-wavevectors of a much denser $\kk$-mesh that are located inside an energy window [[sigma_erange]] to generate the *KERANGE.nc* file